About

 I believe in the therapeutic power of play, creativity, and community.

 I won’t lie to you — making lasting changes in your life isn’t always easy.
-Committing to giving yourself the consistent space for healing and challenging behaviors that no longer work for you can take real, intentional effort.
+Committing to the consistent space and practice for healing can take real, intentional effort.
 But that doesn’t mean that therapy can’t also be a place of joy, celebration, communion, and imagination.
 In fact, I think good therapy must bring in these elements!

 Education & Training